CliveMlt/InfluxDB-Latency-Monitoring/README.md

    ```

 # Example Output
-The script will log the latency and packet loss for each target IP to the InfluxDB database.
-Below is an example of the data in InfluxDB:
+The script will log the latency and packet loss for each target IP to the InfluxDB database. <br>Below is an example of the data in InfluxDB:
 ![InfluxDB Example](InfluxDB_example.png)